 In the event of a weather delay or closure, parents will be notified via the Blackboard Connect automated message system.
-We also will post the notification on our district and school websites, Facebook, Twitter and notify the news media.
+We will also post the notification on our district and school websites, Facebook, Twitter, and Instagram, and notify the news media.

 When schools are closed